KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is a unary function?
 *	What is currying function?
 *	What is a pure function?
-*	What is the purpose of let keyword?
-*	What is the difference between let and var?
-*	What is the reason to choose the name let as keyword?
 *	How do you redeclare variables in switch block without an error?
 *	What is Temporal Dead Zone?
 *	What is IIFE(Immediately Invoked Function Expression)?
 *	What is the benefit of using modules?
 *	What is memoization?
-*	What is Hoisting?
 *	What are classes in ES6?
 *	What are closures?
 *	What are modules?